skalarproduktraum/phd-thesis/chapters/overview.md

 * _track2track_, an algorithm for utilising the user's gaze to solve tracking problems involving moving particles and objects or tracing of neurons, implemented on top of _scenery_.
 * _Towards interactive laser ablation_, where laser-based complex microsurgical procedures on microscopic specimens are enhanced and simplified by the use of virtual reality and natural user interfaces.
 A simulation of this workflow is also implemented on top of _scenery_ and a user study performed to show benefits and challenges, as well as identify issues.
 * _Rendering the Adaptive Particle Representation_, where we introduce ideas how to render the highly-efficient, particle-based Adaptive Particle Representation (APR) [@Cheeseman:2018b12] of volumetric data.
 The APR  can be displayed as point-based graphics, as maximum intensity projection (MIP), or full volume rendering.
 All rendering algorithms are implemented on top of _scenery_.
-* _SciView_, a plugin for the ImageJ2/Fiji ecosystem, make scenery's flexible visualisation solutions available to the end user.
+* _sciview_, a plugin for the ImageJ2/Fiji ecosystem, make scenery's flexible visualisation solutions available to the end user.

 \section*{Publications}